World Philosophy Day - November 17

 How to take part

-When is World Philosophy Day celebrated in 2023?
+When is World Philosophy Day in 2025?

 World Philosophy Day is observed on November 17 each year.